 Rice Fair in Isola della Scala: Every year a little town in the province of Verona becomes the rice capital of Italy.
 This town is called Isola della Scala.
 A peculiar name.
-Literally it means Isle of the Ladder.
+Literally it means Island of the Ladder.

 Why the name Isola della Scala?
 During the Roman period the area was full of swamps, therefore the villages were quite isolated, like islands.
 As for the Scala, since 1200 the village was under the rule of the Scaligeri (whose symbol was a ladder) family of Verona.
 Hence the name Isola della Scala.

 In the town, other than the Church dedicated to Saints Stefano and Giacomo, some beautiful villas and the Scaligera Tower, you can admire the Pile da Riso, machineries used once to separate rice grains from their husk.
 The local product is in fact rice.

 Many are the rice producers in the area.
 The rice variety of the area is the Vialone Nano igp (indicazione geografica protetta, protected geographical indication).
 Half of the Italian production of Vialone Nano is made here.

 Think that in the town emblem there are a ladder in the right part and a rice paddy field in the left part.

 The local speciality is the risotto all’isolana, prepared with calf meat, pork loin, rosemary, Parmesan cheese and perfumed with cinnamon.

 The Rice Fair in Isola della Scala takes place every year in the period in which the rice is harvested.
 This year, 2016, it lasts from September 14 until October 9.
 Each year it counts about 500.000 visitors and 400.000 risottos servings.

 I found interesting the little interactive exhibition about rice, located at the entrance, on the left of the Info point.